 Now that the player has health and ammo, we ideally need a way to replenish those resources.

 Holder if it’s not already expanded.
 Notice how we have two Spatial nodes, one called

 This is because we’re actually going to be making two sizes of health pickups, one small and one large/normal.

 Health_Pickup_Trigger.
 This is an Area node we’re going to use to check if the player has walked close enough to pick up

-The last thing to note is how we have a AnimationPlayer node so the health kit spins around slowly and bobs up and down.
+The last thing to note is how we have an AnimationPlayer node so the health kit bobs and spins around slowly.